smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

       1. Select Single-page application (SPA)
       1. Set the Redirect URI
          1. For example, `https://<yourhostname>:8080/login/callback`
-      1. The **Redirect URI** value will be used on the SSO configuration panel in Solution Manager.
+      1. The **Redirect URI** value will be used on the SSO configuration tab in Solution Manager.
          1. Make sure to include **/login/callback** as part of the URI.
             ![Azure- Register Application](../../../../../Resources/Images/SM/Library/ServerOptions/azure-register-application.png "Azure - Register Application")
    1. Register Application